 Q: What subtitle formats can I export?

-Q: How long does automatic subtitle generation take?
+Q: How long does subtitle generation take?

 Q: Can I edit the subtitles before exporting?